NyokoDev/LuminaCS2/Documentation/LUTS.md

 - You can copy and paste the name from your file explorer for convenience.
 - Click "Load LUT."

+**Included LUTs**
+Lumina v1.5.4 also includes 10 LUTs from on1.com for you to use.
+These LUTs are pre-loaded and ready to enhance your game visuals.

 ![Load LUT](https://i.imgur.com/yJ8X9ff.png)